 by Guenter Klas, Manager – Internet and Standards, Vodafone Group, Simone Mangiante, Research and Standards Specialist, Vodafone Group and Marco Silva, Research and Standards Specialist, Vodafone Group

-As part of an innovation partnership between Vodafone and Continental, a leading technology company, we have tested the use of Multi-access Edge Computing (MEC) to enable a new type of automotive application, powered by Artificial Intelligence (AI).
+As part of an innovation partnership between Vodafone and Continental, a global leader in the automotive industry, we have tested the use of Multi-access Edge Computing (MEC) to enable a new type of automotive application, powered by Artificial Intelligence (AI).

 The project is part of a broader cooperation that started in summer 2018 with the goal to make traffic safer and reduce the potential for danger and accidents through smart technologies like MEC, 5G and Cellular Vehicle-to-Everything (C-V2X).

 The motivation for the use case stems from the desire to reduce the number of accidents that involve pedestrians, cyclists and vulnerable road users (like children or elderly people), through recognising potentially dangerous situations in near real-time.
 This is relevant today (for example, in busy towns and cities) and will gain further importance with the advent of autonomous driving.

 From an application perspective, the use case involves a combination of sensor data from an in-vehicle video camera and an AI application pioneered by Continental’s research and development.

 The task of the AI application is to analyse in near real-time the video stream from a front-facing video camera in a vehicle like a car.
 It then decides whether a hazardous situation is happening or likely to occur (for example, children might be about to run across the road).